 - Pot (for boiling)

-First, wash the bitter roots (no need to peel them) and cut them into slices, dipping them one by one in a bowl full of water.
+First of all wash the bitter roots (no need to peel) and slice them into rounds, immersing them as you go in a bowl full of water.

-If you prefer to remove part of their bitter taste, add lemon or white vinegar to the soaking and cooking water.
+If you prefer to remove some of their bitterness, add lemon or white vinegar to the soaking and cooking water.

 COOKING TIMES